Sangagiri: Sangagiri Fort

+Sangagiri Fort occupies the hill adjoining the town and is maintained by the Archaeological Survey of India.
+The Salem district administration attributes its principal development to the Vijayanagara period, with later use and alterations under Tipu Sultan and the British.
+The fort also became associated with Dheeran Chinnamalai, who was executed there by the British in 1805.
+The fort's military history, architecture, surviving structures and fortifications are described separately in the article on Sangagiri Fort.

+Chennakesava Perumal Temple

+The Chennakesava Perumal Temple on Salem Main Road is identified by the town panchayat as one of Sangagiri's principal local places of interest.
+Its annual chariot festival is held in May.

 Transport

+By road

+Sangagiri is well connected by road, and regular bus facilities are available from Sangagiri to nearby towns and major cities in Tamil Nadu.
+Government and private buses operate frequent services to Erode, Salem, Bhavani, Coimbatore, the Nilgiris region, Tiruchengode, Namakkal, Karur, Tiruchirappalli, Edappadi, Mettur, Omalur, Kallakurichi, Villupuram, Chennai, and Madurai.
+In addition to long-distance routes, local town bus services connect surrounding areas, including routes such as S2 (Sangagiri–Bhavani) and S1 (Erode–Sangagiri), providing daily commuter connectivity.

-By Air
+By air

 The nearest international airport to this town is Coimbatore International Airport, which is 117 km away.
 Alternately, one can reach through Tiruchirappalli International Airport, from a distance of 142 km.
 Another domestic airport available Salem Airport (India), which is 40 km.

-By Rail
+By rail

 Sangagiri railway station is also called as Sankari Durg railway station (SGE), which is a B grade station in Salem division.
 It has train services to/from major cities nearby.

 The nearest railway junctions are Erode and Salem.
-It is not so crowdy because it is located away from the town, meanwhile people around Sangagiri requested southern railways through Salem division for more trains to halt here.
+It is not so crowded because it is located away from the town, meanwhile people around Sangagiri requested southern railways through Salem division for more trains to halt here.
 There are 14 trains halt here daily.
-Among 14, six are express trains.
+Of these, six are express trains.
 They are: